giancosta86/JardineroJS-sdk/README.md

 Optionally, a plugin can override predefined behavior:

+- `getStartupQuery()` returns the query string initially displayed in the query input box of the app. **Default**: empty string

 - `translateQueryToSql()`: since every Jardinero plugin reads data from its dedicated SQLite database, this method allows you to translate the input query written by the user, within the UI, into the actual SQL code executed by the db - thus enabling the creation of arbitrary domain-specific languages.
-It can return a `string` or a `Promise<string>` - whichever you prefer.
-By default, it just returns the input query, assuming the user is already writing SQL code.
+It can return a `string` or a `Promise<string>` - whichever you prefer

+  > By default, it just returns the input query, assuming the user is already writing SQL code.

 ## Logging

-Your method implementations can access the `this.logger` field, whose `Logger` type is declared by the [unified-logging](https://github.com/giancosta86/unified-logging) library.
+Your method implementations can access:

+- the `this.logger` field, whose `Logger` type is declared by the [unified-logging](https://github.com/giancosta86/unified-logging) library

+- the `this.pipelineOutput` field, for sending user-friendly text messages to the pipeline

 ## Further reference

-- Please, feel free to explore the [CervantesJS](https://github.com/giancosta86/CervantesJS) project - a vast plugin dedicated to the analysis of the _Spanish language_
+Please, feel free to explore:

+- the [CervantesJS](https://github.com/giancosta86/CervantesJS) project - a vast, sophisticated plugin devoted to the analysis of the _Spanish language_

+- [RayonJS](https://github.com/giancosta86/RayonJS) - the hyper-performant, SAX-based plugin dedicated to the analysis of the _French language_

 - [JardineroJS](https://github.com/giancosta86/JardineroJS) - the web architecture itself